cnrosu/AutoHelpDesk/docs/microsoft-store-diagnostics.md

    Test-NetConnection -ComputerName storeedgefd.dsx.mp.microsoft.com -Port 443
    ```

    Successful TLS handshake proves the device can reach the Store CDN.
+If the test fails, capture the output and log an issue such as **"Microsoft Store CDN unavailable"** so downstream technicians understand that content delivery, not the Store app, is at fault.
 2. If the device uses a proxy or firewall, review the rules against Microsoft's
    published endpoints (`*.microsoft.com`, `*.msedge.net`, `*.akamaized.net`).
 3. On managed networks, confirm SSL inspection is disabled for the Store CDN.
 If